iobis/pyobis/docs/taxa.rst

 .. autoclass:: TaxaQuery

-An TaxaQuery object for fetching taxa records.
+A TaxaQuery object for fetching taxa records.

 Usage
 #####